 CPU is an important component of every computer.
 The speed of the CPU will determine how smoothly your laptop functions.
 However, every person does not use a laptop for the same reason.
 Different requirements need different CPU speeds.

-If you’re using a computer to edit videos and photos, a different speed is required when compared to someone who uses it for gaming.
-There is no clear, set rules as to which CPU is the absolute best.
+If you’re using a computer to edit videos and photos, a different speed is required compared to someone who uses it for gaming.
+Unfortunately, there is no clear set of rules as to which CPU is the absolute best.
 It ultimately depends on the usage.

-There are many different types of CPU in the market meant for different job requirements.
+There are many different types of CPUs in the market meant for different job requirements.
 If you don’t know which CPU speed is ideal for your laptop, we got you covered.